dogweather/forkful/content/en/ruby/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-Writing to standard error (stderr) in Ruby is about directing error messages or diagnostics to a separate output stream, distinct from the standard output (stdout).
-Programmers do this to differentiate regular program output from errors and debugging information, facilitating easier problem diagnosis and log parsing.

 ## How to:
 Ruby's standard library provides a straightforward way to write to stderr using `$stderr` or `STDERR`.
 You don't need third-party libraries for this basic operation.